Not many traders understand relative volume or how to use it in a trading strategy…

 What’s a Good Relative Volume Ratio?

-During premarket, I’m looking for stocks that have traded at least their average volume.
-By the time the market opens, I’ve narrowed it down to stocks that have a relative volume ratio of at least four.
+During premarket, I look for stocks that have traded at least their average volume.
+By the time the market opens, I’ve narrowed it down to stocks that have a relative volume ratio of at least 4.

 That means I’m looking for stocks that have traded at least four times their average volume.
 If they’ve rotated their float already, all the better.